Winter bills

 Dialing down helps you save

 Because we heat our homes more in the winter, energy bills will be higher.
-You can take control to keep your bills in check.
+Take control to keep bills in check:

 - Turn down your thermostat.
-We recommend 68° when you are home and awake and 55° when you are away or asleep.
+We recommend 68° when you are home and awake and 55° when away or asleep.

 - Check out our weatherization rebates and heating rebates for your home-efficiency projects in electrically heated homes.